Let’s tuck in with hearty Chicken Stew! Earthy, creamy, and nourishing, it’s the best chicken stew for a wintry evening and will warm your soul.

 Up to 1 day in advance, brown the chicken and chop the vegetables.
 Refrigerate each ingredient separately in airtight storage containers.

 Recommended Tools to Make this Recipe

 - Dutch Oven.
-Perfect for making chicken stew.
+Perfect for making chicken stew recipes.

 - Ladle.
-My favorite tool to use for servings soups and stews.
+My favorite tool to use for serving this southern chicken stew recipe.